synthizer/synthizer/manual/src/tutorials/python.md

 assert x == 15
 ```

-Property reads are primarily useful for properties like position on various generators, where Synthizer is updating the property itself.
+Property reads are primarily useful for properties like `playback_position` on various generators, where Synthizer is updating the property itself.
 In general, it's best to use properties to tell Synthizer what to do, but keep the model of what's supposed to be going on in your code.
 A common mistake is to try to use Synthizer to store data, for example putting the position of your objects in a source rather than maintaing the coordinates yourself.